virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 #### 2.2.
 Plane

-The plane is defined by its normal and any point on the plane.
-To prevent it from stretching to infinity, we will clamp it in within the range [ -12.0, 12.0 ]:
+A plane is defined by its normal and any point on the plane.
+To prevent it from extending to infinity, we will constrain it within the range [ -12.0, 12.0 ]:
 ```glsl
 float plane_size = 12.0;
 vec3 plane_normal = vec3( 0.0, 1.0, 0.0 ); // Normal of the plane